OCB7D2D/OcbElectricityWorkarounds/README.md

-# OCB Electricity Bugfixes - 7 Days to Die (Harmony) Addon
+# OCB Electricity Bugfixes - 7 Days to Die (A20) Addon

 This Mod fixes some Bugs I found in the original game during the development of my Electricity Overhaul Mod.
 I've extracted these into its own project, since they also fix some edge-cases with the vanilla game implementation.
-Also this is Harmony only and should therefore be EAC compatible (If I understood this right).

-In order to use this Mod you need to have [DMT][1] installed.

 ## Fix 1 - Better power duration support with sensors/triggers